isocroft/browsengine/README.md

 /* Accessibility for screen readers for visually-impared/non-sighted users */

- body.yes-moz a.fb-social[data-intro-text]:before{ /* Geckos -> Firefox, WebSpirit, IceDragon */
+ .gecko a.fb-social[data-intro-text]:before{ /* Geckos -> Firefox, WebSpirit, IceDragon */
-    content:" This is a link to Facebook";
+    content:" This is a link to Facebook on Gecko browsers";
     width: 1px;
     height:1px;
     overflow:hidden;